Agnogh/math-for-kids/README.md

 ### **1.1.
 User goal**

-Try out their luck
+Try out their luck.
-Have fun
+Have fun.
-Make a competition among friends who will have a better score after a certain number of rounds.
+Compete with friends to achieve a higher score.
 Help users make more analytical decision is it worth buy lottery ticket

 ### **1.2.
 Site owner goal**